-- Peptide epitopes are preferred because they have the following advantages over other epitopes: - Well defined - Potentially pure - Enrichment of antigenic targets; not accompanied by substantial unnecessary and potentially counterproductive antigenic targets.
-Some critical neutralizing epitopes can be very small, less than 20 amino acids. - Short production/turnaround time - Scalable; we currently use 50 to 100 micrograms total peptide per dose - Inexpensive relative to other epitope/antigen choices - Empirical evidence should dominate selection criteria.
+- Empirical evidence should dominate selection criteria.
 Here are some best types of evidence: - Mapping of epitopes in blood and other samples collected from convalescent patients (ideally stratified by severity of illness).
-This can be accomplished by a few primary means: - 3D structural studies and modeling of neutralizing antibody binding to a viral antigen (e.g. Spike protein) - Mapping of linear B-cell epitopes by binding antibodies in convalescent sera to a library of peptides representing viral antigens - Mapping of T-cell epitopes by stimulating convalescent T-cells with epitope peptides, and measuring their response (e.g. cytokine secretion; ELISpot) - Epitope peptides from a peptide vaccine that has shown protection against infection - Successful use of epitope peptides in vaccines that elicit antibodies (or serum) effective in virus neutralization assays.
-B-cell epitopes that allow antibody binding to the virus but don't block viral function might increase risk of antibody-dependent enhancement. - Mapped epitopes that are effective in virus neutralization assays (e.g. peptides compete with viral sequences in cellular infection assays). - Successful use of epitope peptides in vaccines that elicit T-cell responses, or peptides shown to stimulate T-cells or cytokine production in ELISpot or other T-cell assay in cells from convalescents.

-- Multiple epitopes with low mutant escape potential.
+This can be accomplished by a few primary means: - 3D structural studies and modeling of neutralizing antibody binding to a viral antigen (e.g. Spike protein) - Mapping of linear B-cell epitopes by binding antibodies in convalescent sera to a library of peptides representing viral antigens.
+A strong signal in a linear epitope mapping study does not guarantee that the epitope peptide in the context of a vaccine will trigger the production of an antibody that binds to this epitope within the context of the virus.
+However, it is a good indicator that this is at least possible.
+Peptides can be constrained to approximate native conformation, making it more likely to bind the native epitope. - Mapping of T-cell epitopes by stimulating convalescent T-cells with epitope peptides, and measuring their response (e.g. cytokine secretion; ELISpot) - Epitope peptides from a peptide vaccine that has shown protection against infection - Successful use of epitope peptides in vaccines that elicit antibodies (or serum) effective in virus neutralization assays.
+B-cell epitopes that allow antibody binding to the virus but don't block viral function might increase risk of antibody-dependent enhancement. - Mapped epitopes that are effective in virus neutralization assays (e.g. peptides compete with viral sequences in cellular infection assays). - Successful use of epitope peptides in vaccines that elicit T-cell responses, or peptides shown to stimulate T-cells or cytokine production in ELISpot or other T-cell assay in cells from convalescents. - Multiple epitopes with low mutant escape potential.
 It is important to note that most published neutralizing antibodies target Spike RBD, as do many vaccines in commercial development.
 However, given the high degree of mutability of the RBD portion of Spike, it is highly recommended to identify and select targets outside the RBD because of mutant escape potential.
 This strategy is summarized by Brouwer and colleagues: "In light of the rapid emergence of escape mutants in the RBD of SARS-CoV-1 and MERS, monoclonal NAbs targeting other epitopes than the RBD are a valuable component of any therapeutic antibody cocktail.
 Indeed, therapeutic antibody cocktails with a variety of specificities have been used successfully against Ebola virus disease and are being tested widely in clinical trials for HIV-1.
-NAbs targeting non-RBD epitopes have been identified for SARS-CoV-1 and MERS, supporting the rationale ... " for SARS-CoV-248.
-Three epitopes described in the following section, containing or immediately adjacent to the Spike protease recognition sites and heptad repeat 2 (HR2) fusogenic domain are highly conserved among these 3 coronaviruses, suggesting that they have very low mutant escape potential. - Immunodominance and limited effective epitope space.
-Immunodominance is the phenomenon of a majority of antibody and/or T-cell responses to a small number of epitopes, despite a large number of possible epitopes within the virus.
-One early but thorough preprint by Zhang and colleagues suggests immunodominance is a feature of the immune response to SARS-CoV-249.
-Farrera and colleagues reported an overlapping set of immunodominant B-cell epitopes in a study of Swiss convalescent patients50.
-Most of these were subsequently confirmed by Li and colleagues in the first large-scale linear B-cell epitope mapping of over 1,000 convalescent patients in Wuhan, China51.
-The emerging consensus suggests that there are about half a dozen dominant B-cell epitopes, which are the same in European and Chinese patients.
-The majority are found in key functional portions of the Spike protein, including the following (amino acid coordinates shown are approximate): - Spike 450-500; ACE2 binding residues of the RBD (Zhang et al); low degree of conservation; probably moderate to high mutant escape potential - Spike 655-685; immediately adjacent to the S1/S2 protease cleavage sites; high degree of conservation; likely low mutant escape potential. - Spike 805-820; spanning the S2' protease cleavage site (815-816); high degree of conservation; likely low mutant escape potential.
+NAbs targeting non-RBD epitopes have been identified for

+SARS-CoV-1 and MERS, supporting the rationale..." for SARS-CoV-272.
+Three neutralizing epitopes described in the following section, containing or immediately adjacent to the Spike protease recognition sites and heptad repeat 2 (HR2) fusogenic domain are highly conserved among these 3 coronaviruses, suggesting that they have very low mutant escape potential.